holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 2.7.3 Surrogate for Absent Members

-If an unelected Role invited to a Tactical Meeting is unrepresented in the meeting for any reason, a Circle Lead of the Circle holding that Role may represent the Role during the meeting instead, if such a Circle Lead is present.
+If an unelected Role invited to a Tactical Meeting is unrepresented in the meeting for any reason, a Circle Lead of that Role's Super-Circle may represent the Role during the meeting instead, if such a Circle Lead is present.

 ### 2.8 Individual Initiative